Ky-Wu/bayesian_spatial_health_disparities/README.md

 We provide several R Markdown files that reproduce the results and figures in the simulation examples and real data analysis example in the manuscript.
 For the simulation and real data analysis files, we describe the data used, the type of model utilized, and the corresponding section in the manuscript where the figures appear.

 1. `test/Rmd/pc_prior_selection.Rmd`
-   -Selection of hyperparameter $\lamba_\rho$ for penalized complexity prior on $\rho$ for simulation example and real data analysis
+   - Selection of hyperparameter $\lambda_{\rho}$ for penalized complexity prior on $\rho$ for simulation example and real data analysis
 2. `test/Rmd/BYM2_exact_simulation.Rmd`
-   -Simulation over map of US counties
+   - Simulation over map of US counties
-   -Detecting spatial disparities under an exact conjugate model -Section 4.1
+   - Detecting spatial disparities under an exact conjugate model
+   - Section 4.1
 3. `test/Rmd/BYM2_MCMCsampler_test.Rmd`
-   -Simulation over map of US counties
+   - Simulation over map of US counties
-   -Detecting spatial disparities under a BYM2 model with penalized complexity prior on $\rho$ -Section 4.2
+   - Detecting spatial disparities under a BYM2 model with penalized complexity prior on $\rho$
+   - Section 4.2
 4. `test/Rmd/US_lung_RDA.Rmd`
-   -Lung cancer mortality rate estimates on US county level in 2014 -Detecting spatial disparities under a BYM2 model with penalized complexity prior on $\rho$ -Section 5
+   - Lung cancer mortality rate estimates on US county level in 2014
+   - Detecting spatial disparities under a BYM2 model with penalized complexity prior on $\rho$
+   - Section 5